 - Dead tools - paying for something nobody logs into anymore

-CostLoop gives you a single view of every subscription, renewal date, and monthly cost.
+A SaaS cost management tool like CostLoop gives you a single view of every subscription, renewal date, and monthly cost.
 Add your tools once and know exactly where your money goes.
 Track recurring expenses without the spreadsheet hassle.

 Many businesses are on plans that made sense when they signed up but no longer fit.
 A team that grew past a startup plan but never upgraded their usage expectations is a common example - but so is the reverse, where a business is on an enterprise tier it outgrew its need for.